-We have organised kayaks and experienced kayakers based on wether you will swim solo, in a duo, trio or quartet.
+We have organised kayaks and experienced kayakers based on wether you will swim in a duo or as part of a trio.
 A good communication between the swimmers and the kayakers is needed during the night

 - The kayaker’s task is to guide the swimmers through the night.

 - You will get all support needed from the kayak when you swim northbound.

 - There will be a couple of short stops along the way in which the kayaker may be switched.